idia-astro/idia-astro.github.io/access.md

 This page provides details on how to obtain access to the virtual machines in the IDIA cloud system.

-# Requesting Access to the IDIA Machines
+# Requesting Access to the IDIA Virtual Machines

 If you are already part of an IDIA project team, you can request access as follows: